cyberguardsec/website/content/english/blog/browsers.md

 Chromium introduced a multi-process sandboxed design and had great success in minimising the attack surface by minimising the privileges of the code executed when rendering web pages.

 To explain briefly, Chromium runs as a multi-process application.
-- At the root is the Browser Process which has the maximum privileges to access all hardware and data resources on a machine.
-- The rendering engine, script engine, image decoders and so on run within the Render Process, which has the least privileges.
-- Every different origin frame is spun off into its own process Render Process thereby preventing web pages from accessing other domain user data also.
+At the root is the Browser Process which has the maximum privileges to access all hardware and data resources on a machine.
+The rendering engine, script engine, image decoders and so on run within the Render Process, which has the least privileges.
+Every different origin frame is spun off into its own process Render Process thereby preventing web pages from accessing other domain user data also.
+There are other process like the GPU Process for rendering content to screen and so on.
-- There are other process like the GPU Process with access to the GPU to execute GL commands, a process to run Extensions (similar to the render process with a few special privileges), PPAPI Process to support Pepper plugins, and a few more such process, either experimental or in the mainline.

 Even with a complex architecture built for security, like any other software Chromium too can have bugs which can be [exploited](https://blog.theori.io/research/escaping-chrome-sandbox/).